Rakshita-AV/pi-xcels-Rakshita-A-V-24BCM542/README.md

 # CineView Hub 🎬

-A full-stack movie browsing web application built as part of the Pi-xcels Take Home Assignment.
+A full-stack movie browsing web application

 ## About the Project